 Call Back: The Arrow advises Barry to take his own advice and wear a mask.
 Barry had previously advised Oliver to do that in "Three Ghosts".

-Foreshadowing: Whilst Harrison Wells is showing Barry around S.T.A.R.
+Whilst Harrison Wells is showing Barry around S.T.A.R.
 Labs, they walk past an animal's cage which has clearly been broken out of, with a sign reading "Grodd".

 Freak Lab Accident: How the Flash gets his powers.
 In a twist on the comics, the freak accident in his lab (lightning + chemicals) is directly caused by another freak accident at S.T.A.R.
 Labs (particle accelerator-induced explosion + storm).
+A flashback in "Things You Can't Outrun" reveals that Wells orchestrated the whole thing to turn Barry into the Flash and even had a camera set up in Barry's lab to make sure he was there.

 In the pilot's Wham Shot, an article about a Wayne Tech/Queen Inc merger can be seen on the newspaper from 2024.